Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Research Questions

-Finally, during our analysis, we discover that a non-negligible portion of projects in our studied corpus have abandoned Dependabot and migrated to other alternatives.
-Since analysis of these projects may help reveal important Dependabot limitations, we ask \textbf{RQ5}: \textsf{How and why do projects deprecate Dependabot?}
+During our analysis, we discover that a non-negligible portion of projects in our studied corpus have deprecated Dependabot and migrated to other alternatives.
+As an in-depth retrospective analysis of the reasons behind these deprecations can help reveal important Dependabot limitations and future improvement directions, we ask: